ronghuaiyang/faster-rcnn-caltech-pedestrian-pytorch/README.md

 # A *Faster* Pytorch Implementation for Caltech Pedestrian dataset

 This implement is based on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 I make some changes to adapt the pedestrian detection.
+The Pytorch version is 4.0.

 ## References